HOW TO SET UP GOOGLE ANALYTICS GOALS

 Does not match: /thank-you?id=1%user=54

-- Begins with: it will match your urls with or without additional parameters.
-Basically it is a broader in the way it is matching urls.
+- Begins with: it will match your URLs with or without additional parameters.
+Basically, it is broader in the way it is matching URLs.

 For example: /thank-you

 - A regular expression (regex): It will matches URLs with a regular expression.
 This is an advanced URL parameter selection.
 Please read this article to find out more.

 Matches: /thank-you?id=news OR /thank-you?id=contact